 BranchOut Food’s Bell Pepper Crisps to expand Midwest availability

-BranchOut Food has received a new order of more than $600,000 for its Bell Pepper Crisps from the Midwest region of the nation’s largest warehouse club, marking the fourth and largest regional move for the product.
+BranchOut Food has received a new order of more than $600,000 for its Bell Pepper Crisps in the Midwest, the product’s fourth expansion

 BranchOut, which uses GentleDry dehydration technology, recently launched in Los Angeles and has roll outs planned in California’s Bay Area and in Texas, according to a news release.